FaragonTix/renpy_helper/README.md

 I think, this wasn't true.

-You want to transform this text in end.txt file:
+You want to transform this text (end.txt):

 hide samsprite